Home Page

 Show Your Support for Oregon Sea Grant

-As Congress finalizes next year's federal budget, Sea Grant faces the potential loss of all federal funding.
-Thanks to the strong support of the communities we serve, we have historically received bipartisan backing in Congress.
-Now, that support remains as important as ever.
-Join over 900 fellow Oregonians who have already voiced their strong support for robust funding of the Sea Grant Program.
+Your support for federal funding for Sea Grant is more important than ever.
+Join over 900 fellow Oregonians who have already voiced their strong support to Congress for robust funding of the Sea Grant Program.

 Sign our Letter to Congress